Skip to content

 • Full-flow treatment is particularly necessary where there are high water quality requirements, such as when discharging into groundwater.
 In such cases, the entire volume of stormwater runoff must be treated via a treatment plant.

 • In the case of infiltration, the water enters the groundwater directly.
 To prevent the introduction of pollutants, the entire discharge must be treated.
-Partial-flow treatment with an overflow is not permitted in these cases under the DWA-A 138-1 regulations.

 • The reason lies in the so-called first-flush principle.
 During rainfall events, the initial portion of the runoff contains the highest concentration of pollutants.
 This more heavily contaminated runoff is specifically routed through the treatment plant.